 Recently, rolling venture funds have become the next big thing™.
 (See an overview of them here).
 Their unique ability to fundraise in public, means that information about (and solicitations to invest in) them have blanketed Twitter and news sites.

 They make for flashy pitches.
 This first wave have generally been started by individuals with large followings, and track records of angel investing into now unicorn-sized startups.
 The GPs of these funds talk about democratizing being an LP and strong financial returns.
-To quote Sahil Lavingia, one of the most prominent rolling fund creators, rolling funds prevent “disproportionate benefits for those who already have their foot in the door.”
+A Techcrunch article about Sahil Lavingia’s (one of the most prominent rolling fund creators) new fund mentions that rolling funds prevent “disproportionate benefits for those who already have their foot in the door.”

 Rolling funds really do make it easier to be an LP.
 A first-time LP could find out about the fund on Twitter, click through to the one-page description on AngelList, and set up quarterly ACH payments to commit.
 The minimum commitments are (compared to traditional venture funds) small, spread out, and shorter.
 These new benefits gloss over a more important question, “If you are a marginally-qualifying accredited investor, should you be an LP?”
 If you couldn’t tell from this post’s title, the answer is no. Specifically, rolling funds will likely provide poor financial returns, without the side-benefits of direct angel investing.